js13kGames/back-in-black/readme.md

 #### Render emitters

-These can be called during a layer's render callback to describe something which the render emits.
+These can be called during the render callback to describe something which the render emits.

 ##### `mapKey`